LukeNewsham/lukeNewsham/project1/README.md

 There are two main 'modes' within the app, Country Search and Global Search.
 The main, and most developed, is Country Search.

 Country Search (Map)
-- Displays users location after requesting access
+- Displays the users location after requesting access
-- Search for a country with the select dropdown search bar
+- Can search for a country with the select dropdown search bar
-- Search for a country by moving the screen and hovering the central reticle over a country
+- Can search for a country by moving the screen and hovering the central reticle over a country
-- Show country cities for the chosen country
+- Shows country cities for the chosen country
 - The number of cities shown varies depending on the zoom level, for a clean user experience
-- Toggle what weather data is displaying on the city labels, ranging from general weather conditions to humidity
+- Can toggle what weather data is displaying on the city labels, ranging from general weather conditions to humidity
-- Select a city by pressing on a city label, to change points of interest and data found in the country search modal
+- Can select a city by pressing on a city label, to change points of interest and data found in the country search modal
-- Use the shortcut buttons found on the side to quickly change the points of interest shown on the map.
+- There are shortcut buttons found on the side to quickly change the points of interest shown on the map.
-- Use the shortcut buttons to quickly navigate to the users location, navigate to chosen city or toggle all borders
+- Can use shortcut buttons to quickly navigate to the user's location, navigate to chosen city or toggle all borders

 Country Search (Modal)
 - Includes an expand and collapse button which changes the size of the modal depending on the screen size
-- Display the country flag and data such as population and currency
+- Displays the country flag and data such as population and currency
 - Displays chosen country city, which can be changed with a dropdown select search box
 - (Tab 1 - More) Displays all chosen city weather data, along with a general description and images for the city
 - (Tab 2 - points of Interest) Includes a select dropdown option box which changes the category of POI on the map and within the modal